WGLab/LinkedSV/README.md

 ## <a name="Visualization"></a> Visualization of SV calls

-After SV calling, LinkedSV will plot the figures showing the evidence of the SV, so that you can see them intuitively.
+After SV calling, LinkedSV will plot high-resolution figures showing the evidence of the SV, so that you can see them intuitively.

 Currently, LinkedSV will plot 3 types of evidence:
 1) read depth (for all SV calls)